Closed

 Who is not eligible

-- Softwood lumber companies, and companies that are vertically integrated with softwood lumber companies.
+- Softwood lumber companies and companies vertically integrated with them.

 Eligible geographic areas